Business licences and permits

 What happens next?

-You are required to fix a notice to the premises on the day you submit your application to the council.
+An officer from the licensing team will assess your application, advise you when your application is valid and ask you to fix a notice to the premises.
 The notice must be easily visible and legible to the public.
-The notice must remain in place for the duration of the public consultation period, which is 14 calendar days beginning the day after the day that the application is submitted to the council.
+The notice must remain in place for the duration of the public consultation period, which is 14 calendar days beginning the day after the day that a valid application is submitted to the council.
 Public holidays are not included when calculating days.
+Please note that applications received after the offices have closed on Friday may not be assessed until Monday.

 If you have not heard from Hillingdon Council within the 14 calendar day period the application will be deemed to have been granted for 2 years.